 - Help the crew sail a Tall Ship, learn the ropes 😉

 - Roll up to our Cruiser’s Weekend event in a Tall Ship

-- Brigantine Irving Johnson has guest bunks for 30 in two cabins
+- Brigantine Irving Johnson has large bunks for 20 in two center sections

 - Support an amazing non-profit at-sea education for youth

-Price includes your bunk on the Tall Ship, meals onboard, round trip sail to Catalina, Cruiser’s Weekend festivities.
+- Price includes your bunk on the Tall Ship, sail training if interested, some meals onboard, round trip sail to Catalina, Cruiser’s Weekend festivities.

-Rooms nearby: We are looking at carpooling from our yacht club in Redondo, Friday am.
-There are two hotels across the street.
-Crowne Plaza Redondo Beach and Marina, and Best Western Plus Sunrise Hotel at Redondo Beach Marina.
-Nearest rooms to the Brig at Ports O’ Call are, by coincidence, named the same thing.
+Rooms nearby: There are a couple hotels close to the tall ship at Ports O’ Call.
 Nicer – Crown Plaza LA Harbor and lower end Sunrise Hotel San Pedro.
-And then there are rooms in the Queen Mary, about a 20 minute cab ride to the Brig IJ.
-Close to LGB.
+And then there are rooms in the Queen Mary, closer to LGB, about a 20 minute cab ride to the ship.